 2013 was a banner year for online marketers.
 Events like the successful Twitter IPO and Google’s enhanced campaigns created a whirlwind of new SEO and marketing tactics.
-While it’s too soon to know exactly what curveballs the new year has in store for paid search, there are several obvious trends that simply cannot be ignored.
-By jumping full throttle on the techniques and angles discussed below, you’ll have a head start on your 2013 PPC efforts.
+While it’s too soon to know exactly what curveballs the new year has in store for paid search, there are several obvious paid search trends for 2014 that simply cannot be ignored.
+By jumping full throttle on the techniques and angles discussed below, you’ll have a head start on your 2014 PPC efforts.

 Go Big in the Social Scene